Puerto Rico status referendums: Table summary

 The exact significance of referendum results is debated by local observers.
 The 1967 results showed strong support for maintaining the commonwealth, but this victory was followed by the first loss in twenty years of governorship by the Popular Democratic Party, the main supporter of the commonwealth association.
 This occurred in part because of bickering leadership.
 The 1993 results appear to protest the ideas or forum used to change status as imposed by the then-ruling Popular Democratic Party; the demands were controversial because there was no assurance, and great doubt, that they would be accepted by Congress.
-The 1998 results, where "none of the above", which was the PPD sponsored choice was the winner, protested criteria set forth by the then ruling New Progressive Party.
+The 1998 results, where the PPD sponsored choice "none of the above" won, protested criteria set forth by the then ruling New Progressive Party.

 1967 referendum

 In 1967, the Legislative Assembly tested the political interests of the Puerto Rican people by passing a local Plebiscite Act that allowed a vote on the status of Puerto Rico.
 This constituted the first referendum by the Legislature for a choice on three status options.
 At 60.4% percent of the vote, the commonwealth option won the majority vote.
 Following this referendum, efforts in the 1970s to enact legislation to address the status issue died in congressional committees.

 The Partido Estadista Republicano boycotted the referendum leading to their decline in favor of the new PNP.